yangshutingg/dsa4264/technical-report-template.md

 For this, we used a sample month’s data (`2023-10`) to evaluate the coherence of the topic model, as calculating coherence for every month would be computationally intensive.
 This sample provided a benchmark for assessing how well the topic model captured meaningful patterns in Reddit discussions.
 The evaluation can also be found in `src/topic models/topic_modelling.ipynb`.

 #### Topic Clustering
 To analyse toxicity across different themes within Reddit posts, related topics are grouped into clusters with the in-cluster toxicity level over time examined.
 This process consists of four main steps.
 First, textual topic data are converted into TF-IDF vectors to capture the importance of terms while considering both individual words and bigrams.
 Then, nearest neighbor analysis with cosine similarity is used to identify similar topics based on vectorized keywords.
 The next step is building a graph where nodes represent topics and edges represent high-similarity relationships, following which community detection algorithms are applied to this network to reveal clusters of related topics, i.e. the semantic clusters.
+The implementation can be found in `src/topic models/topic_clustering.ipynb`.

 ## Section 4: Findings